Professional workspace with documents and laptop

 • Monthly performance and security health checks

-• Content updates — 2 per month on Starter, 5 on Professional, 10 on Premium.
+• Content updates — 2 per month on Essential, 5 on Professional, 10 on Premium.
 See Section 6 for what counts as an edit.

 • Priority email support